“I think I could benefit from some professional help”.

 When you start calling providers you will want to ask some questions and share some information about what you are looking for.
 One office may have a number of different counselors, so being prepared with these items may help a scheduler put you with the counselor who is the best fit for your needs.

-You will want to share if there is a specific type of educational background or therapeutic approach you are looking for, a specific age or gender you feel more comfortable with, a type of insurance they must accept or an hourly rate you cannot exceed, any limitations in schedule that will impact what days/times you can be seen, or a specific distance from your home or job you require.
+You will want to share if there is a specific type of educational background or therapeutic approach you are looking for, a specific age or gender you feel more comfortable with, a type of insurance they must accept or an hourly rate you cannot exceed, any limitations in schedule that will impact what days/times you can be seen, specialties you are looking for, or a specific distance from your home or job you require.

 Ask basic questions if you aren’t sure: have they worked specifically with grief and loss?
 Are they licensed?
 Did they go to an accredited school?

-Final thoughts: Keep in mind, therapy is no day at the spa.
-Think of starting therapy as staring a workout routine: it is hard work when you’re doing it and you sometimes you are really sore afterwards.
-But you keep going back, because you know is good for you.
+Keep in mind, therapy is no day at the spa.
+Think of starting therapy as staring a workout routine: it is hard work when you’re doing it and you sometimes you are really sore afterward.
 Then one day it starts getting easier.
 You get stronger.
 You get healthier.
-And it starts to feel good, even when you’re sore.
-If you are looking for a therapist locator, the links in step three and four above will give informatin on some sites to help you locate a therapist in your area.